-Let me introduce the federally-insured and regulated home equity conversion mortgage, or HECM (often pronounced heck-um by industry insiders).
-The HECM is a specialized mortgage product that allows you to get rid of your mortgage payment once and for all without having to pay off your current balance.
+Let me introduce the FHA-insured and regulated home equity conversion mortgage, or HECM (often pronounced heck-um by industry insiders).
+The HECM is a unique mortgage product that enables you to get rid of your mortgage payment without paying off your current balance.

 Look at it like a refinance; you’re basically refinancing your existing mortgage into a new mortgage that doesn’t require a payment.
-As long as at least one borrower is living in the home and paying the required property charges, no monthly mortgage payments are required.
+As long as at least one borrower (or non-borrowing spouse) lives in the home and pays the required property charges, no monthly mortgage payments are required.

 You always retain title ownership of the home and you’re free to leave it to your heirs.
 Your heirs will inherit any equity remaining in the home.

 The HECM is a mortgage, so it has an annual interest rate like any other mortgage.
 Rates are usually pretty comparable to traditional 30-year fixed mortgage rates.
-If you choose not to make a mortgage payment (which is the whole point, right?), interest just accrues onto the loan balance over time.
+If you don’t make payments on the HECM (the whole point, right?), the interest accrues onto the loan balance over time.

-The equity in your home is essentially making the mortgage payment for you.
-You no longer have to make the payments out of your pocket!
-This means you now have more money to spend on more important things, like grandchildren, home improvements, vacations, or just living expenses.
+The equity in your home essentially makes the mortgage payment for you.
+This means you no longer have to spend retirement with a mortgage payment.
+You now have more money to spend on more important things, like grandchildren, home improvements, vacations, or just living expenses.

 How it works

-To see how this works, let’s get back to Alice.
+To see how this works in real life, let’s get back to Alice.
 Assuming her home is worth $375,000, Alice qualifies for a HECM principal limit of $159,750 with an interest rate of 5.32%.
 When the annual mortgage insurance of 0.50% is added, the total interest rate is 5.82%.

-The HECM eliminates the $695 mortgage payment and offers Alice an extra reserve account (the line of credit) she can dip into in case of unexpected expenses, such as home repairs or medical bills.
+The HECM eliminates the $695 mortgage payment and gives Alice an extra reserve account (the line of credit) she can tap in case of unexpected expenses, such as home repairs or medical bills.

-More importantly, Alice can now stop drawing down her IRA – at least until she has to start taking required minimum distributions.
-She no longer needs the $800/month because she no longer has a mortgage payment.
-This preserves her IRA and reduces her annual income tax bill.
+More importantly, Alice can now stop drawing down her IRA to pay a mortgage payment.
+This helps preserve her IRA and reduces her annual income tax bill.

-Alice is no longer flushing income and savings down the drain on a mortgage she may never pay off!
+For Alice, retirement with a mortgage payment is no longer inevitable!
+She’s no longer flushing income and savings down the drain on a mortgage she may never pay off anyway.

-Let’s fast forward ten years and see where things are at.
-Assuming rates don’t change and Alice doesn’t make a mortgage payment or tap into the line of credit, the HECM balance will have grown to $287,972.
-Her available line of credit will have grown to $13,761.
+Let’s jump ten years into the future and see where things are at.
+Assuming rates don’t change and Alice doesn’t make payments or tap into the line of credit, the HECM balance will grow to $287,972.
+Her available line of credit will be $13,761.

-That’s $83,400 that she’s been able to keep in her pocket and spend on more important priorities.
-Instead of throwing $83K at a mortgage she’ll probably never pay off anyway (and drain her IRA in the process), she’s had that money to spend on her grandchildren, home upgrades, a cruise to the Bahamas, etc.
+That’s $83,400 she’s kept in her pocket for other things.
+Instead of throwing $83K at a mortgage she’ll probably never pay off anyway (and drain her IRA in the process), she’s spent that on her grandchildren, home upgrades, a cruise to the Bahamas, etc.

 Even better, that’s $83,400 that she didn’t have to drain from her IRA.
-She’s at far less risk of running out of money, which gives her immense peace of mind.
+That means her money will last longer, which gives her immense peace of mind.

-Folks, it’s not inevitable that you spend the rest of your retirement years throwing money at a mortgage that may outlive you.
-The HECM is a fantastic program that can get you out of “jail” early!
-It’s not perfect for everybody, but it’s a fantastic solution for many.
+Folks, retirement with a mortgage payment is not inevitable.
+It’s not inevitable to spend the rest of your retirement years throwing money at a mortgage that may outlive you.
+The HECM is a fantastic program that can get you out of “jail” early.
+The HECM is not perfect for everybody, but it’s a fantastic solution for many.